Mekkaden/Project-Ultimatum/README.md

 ## Join the Cult

 We are building something that genuinely has not been done before at this level of quality, in this space, for free.
-If you are a developer who cares about craft — about animations that feel physical, about interfaces that respect the user's intelligence, about code that is actually maintainable — we want you involved.
+If you are a developer who cares about craft, about animations that feel physical, about interfaces that respect the user's intelligence, about code that is actually maintainable, we want you involved.

 ### How to Contribute